Stable Object Placement Planning From Contact Point Robustness: Placement Planning from Static Robustness

 \textbf{A. Face-Face Pair} Two faces sampled on the object can be parallel, coplanar, or intersecting, as shown in \cref{fig:face_face_pair}.

 Let two planes be defined by

 where $\Vector{p}$ is a point on the plane, $\Normal[\hat]{f}{o}$ is the normal of the face plane, and $d$ is the distance of the plane from the origin.
-If the faces are parallel but not coplanar, the distance between the faces $\left(d_1-d_2\right)\Normal[\hat]{f_2}{o}$ would need to be exactly equal to $L$ for the match to be valid, which is almost never the case, and would produce infinitesimal interpenetrations (i.e., friction) when placing the object.
+If the faces are parallel but not coplanar, the distance between the faces $\left(d_1-d_2\right)\Normal[\hat]{f_2}{o}$ would need to be exactly equal to $L$ for the match to be valid.
+This is almost never the case and would produce infinitesimal interpenetrations (i.e., friction) when placing the object.

 \textbf{A.1.
-Coplanar Faces} If the faces are coplanar, there is an infinite number of point pairs that are properly distanced.
+Coplanar Faces} If the faces are coplanar, there is an infinite number of point pairs that are distanced by $L$.
 Amongst the possible pairs, we select one that minimizes the distance between the centre of mass of the object and the line joining the two points to maximize the odds of sampling a stable pose.
-To do so, we set $\UVec{}{o}$ in the direction given by the extent of the object projected onto the common plane of the two faces, and select points along the direction vector that are at a distance $\pm L/2$ from the projection of the centre of mass onto the face plane with
+Let $\UVec{}{o}$ be in the direction given by the extent of the object projected onto the common plane of the two faces.
+Selecting points along the direction vector that are at a distance $\pm L/2$ from the projection of the centre of mass onto the face plane is done with

-where $\Pos{c}{o}{o}$ is the centre of mass of the object expressed in the object frame, $\Pos{o_1}{o}{o}$ is the projection of the centre of mass onto the face plane, $\Pos{q}{o}{o}$ and $\Pos{r}{o}{o}$ are respectively the point on the first and second face being considered.
+where $\Pos{c}{o}{o}$ is the centre of mass of the object expressed in the object frame.
+In \cref{eqn:selection_coplanar_faces}, $\Pos{o_1}{o}{o}$ is the projection of the centre of mass onto the face plane, while $\Pos{q}{o}{o}$ and $\Pos{r}{o}{o}$ are respectively the point on the first and second face being considered.

 \textbf{A.2.
 Intersecting Faces} If the faces are intersecting, they share a common edge whose direction is given by

 and whose origin $\Pos{e}{o}{o}$ is defined by

 where $\Pos{o_1}{o}{o}$ is the projection of the centre of mass onto the plane of the first face, as defined previously.
 The plane orthogonal to the common edge and passing through the centre of mass of the object intersects $\Edge[\hat]{e}{o}$ at